 This confidential information is kept in a secure database and is on maintained to comply with 501(c)(3) and IRS regulations in addition to specific grant reporting requirements.
-It is also used to track and analyze donor data and to inform donors about upcoming events, activities, giving opportunities, gift acknowledgements and to provide tax-receipts for gifts.
+It is also used to track and analyze donor data and to inform donors about upcoming events, activities, giving opportunities, and gift acknowledgments, and to provide tax-receipts for gifts.
 Select information is shared with appropriate staff, board members, volunteers and consultants only on a confidential and need-to-know basis.

-EFMN does not sell, rent, trade or share its donor list with any other organizations.
-In addition it does not send out mailings on behalf of other organizations.
+EFMN does not sell, rent, trade, or share its donor list with any other organizations.
+In addition, it does not send out mailings on behalf of other organizations.